 Do you enjoy well-groomed mustaches, ironic t-shirts, and bands no one has heard of?
 Then Tower Grove is for you.
 Hipster-haven Tower Grove is an affordable, charming neighborhood.
 Residents who live in this neighborhood love its proximity to the beautiful Tower Grove Park, the weekly farmers market, and the best ice cream shop in town (Ices Plain and Fancy).
 It is a short 5-minute drive from the hospital and a medium distance ride on your fixed gear bicycle.

 Lush, green lawns, space between you and your neighbors, and deer stealing your prize carrots- this and more can be yours in suburbia.
 Several residents have chosen to take on the commuter lifestyle.
 Compared to other cities, St. Louis commutes are relatively easy.
-Former Chief resident, David Curfman, insisted that on most days his commute was only 20 minutes.
+One former Chief resident, insisted that on most days his commute was only 20 minutes.
 The beautiful August Busch Wildlife reserve is only a few miles outside of Chesterfield and features great bass, bluegill, and channel catfish fishing.

 The loop is the neighborhood closest to the Washington University undergraduate campus.
 With a vibrant nightlife, St. Louis’s best rooftop bar, as well as one of St. Louis’ best venues for live music, the loop has an exciting, eclectic vibe that has attracted many residents to live near it.
 About a 10-minute drive to work, it’s a nice middle ground between proximity and separation from work.
 Additionally, it is the location of the currently under construction “Forest Park Trolley” which will be a rail system connecting the museum of Forest Park to the Loop.

 The Restaurant Scene in STL: